ibairuizcorres/analog-signal-conditioning-punch-machine/README.md

 ## 4. Analog Signal Conditioning Stage

-The main objective of the project is to measure the motor current in real time to detect a current peak that could damage the motion system.
+My main objective in this project was to measure the motor current in real time to detect a current peak that could damage the motion system.

-To achieve this, a two-stage amplification system has been designed.
+To achieve this, I designed a two-stage amplification system.
 Why a two-stage one?

 On one hand, as I have already explained, to measure the motor consumed current I used a shunt which creates a voltage drop proportional to the consumed current.
-This voltage drop is given between the two sides of the shunt, but to amplify that voltage, we need a ground-referenced voltage drop.
-To achieve that, a differential op-amp (AMP03) has been used.
+This voltage drop is given between the two sides of the shunt, but to amplify that voltage, I need a ground-referenced voltage drop.
+To achieve that, I used a differential op-amp (AMP03).

-On the other hand, it is needed to amplify that difference.
+On the other hand, I need to amplify that difference.
 Why?
-Well, we know that our shunt is a 0.1 ohm shunt ($R = 0.2\text{V} / 2\text{A} = 0.1\,\Omega$).
+Well, I know my shunt is a 0.1 ohm shunt ($R = 0.2\text{V} / 2\text{A} = 0.1\,\Omega$).
 Specifically, this shunt makes a 0.2V voltage drop through its terminals when a 2A current is flowing.

-If we connect this 0.2V directly to the Arduino, the signal is too small for its 0-5V input (ADC), losing a lot of reading resolution.
-To use the full 0-5V range of the Arduino, we need to amplify the 0.2V signal by 25 times:
+If I connect this 0.2V directly to the Arduino, the signal is too small for its 0-5V input (ADC), losing a lot of reading resolution.
+To use the full 0-5V range of the Arduino, I need to amplify the 0.2V signal by 25 times:

 $$\text{Gain} = \frac{5.0\text{ V}}{0.2\text{ V}} = 25$$